 When I listen to the truth, that I’m beloved, delighted over, and a part of something bigger than myself, I begin to come out from the shadows of dismay to discover hope.

-So, keep holding onto the vision.
-It gives you something to hope for and will inspires you to keep taking the next right step.
+So, when you feel like giving up, remember the vision.
+It gives you something to hope for and will inspire you to keep taking the next right step.

 Somewhere along the way, you’ll start to realize the ability to enjoy life comes from the journey.
-And those busy nights in this busy season will become a part of the vision rather than an obstacle to it.
+And the busy days in this hectic season of motherhood will become a part of the vision rather than an obstacle to it.

 For more help accomplishing your goals, read: